Spearwood

 AreaSearch analysis reveals Spearwood recording weaker employment conditions than most comparable areas nationwide

-Spearwood's workforce is skilled with essential services sectors well represented.
-The unemployment rate was 5.9% in the past year, with an estimated employment growth of 3.9%.
+Spearwood's workforce is skilled with notable representation in essential services sectors.
+The unemployment rate was 5.9% as of September 2025.
+Employment growth over the past year was estimated at 3.9%.

 Frequently Asked Questions - Employment